microsoft/GraphEngine/doc/DemoApps/Ping.md

 * Which component of the system is responsible for handling the message?

-These three things can be specified using the following {{site.codename}} specification script:
+These three things can be specified using the following Trinity specification script:

 ```C#
 struct MyMessage